 Like your car, your body was designed for certain correct types of fuel … that is, a certain correct blend of the right food types.
 The further you deviate from this ideal, the more health problems are likely.
 That is why some of the sickest people I see in my practice are those who are “designed” to be eating high-protein foods but have decided to be vegetarians.
 Conversely, carb types who choose to eat high amounts of meat also don’t do very well.

 1. PROTEIN TYPE

 3. MIXED TYPE

-So if you are a Carb Metabolic Type you will require about 60 percent of your food as carbs, 25 percent protein and 15 percent fat, but this type may need as little as 10 percent fat and as high as 80 percent carbs in exceptional times.
-If you followed an Atkins Diet you might improve initially but eventually your system would break down because it required far more carbohydrate.
+So if you are a Carb Metabolic Type you will require about 60 percent of your food as carbs, 25 percent protein, and 15 percent fat, but this type may need as little as 10 percent fat and as high as 80 percent carbs in exceptional times.
+If you followed an Atkins Diet you might improve initially but eventually, your system would break down because it required far more carbohydrates.

 Don’t stress out about the percentages; they are only rough guidelines.
 Even if they needed to be precise, you wouldn’t take the time or make the effort to eat exact percentages of foods every single time you ate, especially for the rest of your life.

 Last, there is also a circadian rhythm to account for.
 Your biochemistry moves through various phases throughout the day.
-These rhythms involve your hormonal output, your acid/alkaline shifts, your waking/sleeping times and many other time-based variables.
-While some people will have a need for the same ratios of protein, fat and carbs at each meal, others will discover that they need very different ratios at the different meals in order to derive optimum energy, well being and performance.
+These rhythms involve your hormonal output, your acid/alkaline shifts, your waking/sleeping times, and many other time-based variables.
+While some people will have a need for the same ratios of protein, fat, and carbs at each meal, others will discover that they need very different ratios at different meals in order to derive optimum energy, well-being, and performance.

-Dr Georgiou is a certified Metabolic Typing Consultant as well as a clinical nutritionist and a naturopath.
+Dr Georgiou is a certified Metabolic Typing Consultant as well as a clinical nutritionist and naturopath.

 Videos to Watch: